 Koops, W., J.E.
 Tamis and R.H.
 Jongbloed, "Chemicals in Combating Oil Spills", in Proceedings of the Third INTERSPILL Conference and Exhibition, No. 442, www.interspill.com, 21 p., 2004.

-The use and approval of treating agents generally is reviewed for the Netherlands.
+The use of treating agents generally is reviewed and the Netherlands approach to approving these is given.